dshanske/syndication-links/readme.md

 * `syn_add_links( $urls, $post_ID )` - $urls is an array of retrieved links from $post_ID
 * `syn_links_display_defaults( $defaults )` - Filter the defaults for displaying Syndication Links

-## Settings ##

-Settings for the Syndication Links plugin can be found in the main WordPress "Settings" tab in the admin dashboard, or if the [Indieweb plugin](https://wordpress.org/plugins/indieweb) is installed, under the Indieweb tab.
-The options provided allow for various ways of presenting the syndication links in posts.
-Syndication Links by default will add links to the content.
-You can remove this in your plugin if you wish to call the display function directly.

-The settings include the following options as follows with either a set of buttons, a check box (with a check indicating that the feature is "on") or an optional text field:

-* **Display Text** -  Offers options to display text only, icons only, icons and text, and no display(hidden icons).
-* **Size** - Choice of small, medium, or large size icons.
-* **Black Icons** - Checking the box defaults to a "black" social media icon set.
-* **Show on Front Page, Archive Page, and Search Results** - If checked the icons will show on pages other than a single view.
-If not checked, the icons will be hidden by the links will remain.
-* **Text Before Links** - This is the text that appears before the Display Text/Icons (as indicated above).
-The default text is "Syndicated to:" but can be modified if desired.

-**Note**: The particular CSS of your theme may change the display and output of the text and some of the icons.

 ## Upgrade Notice ##